 The last few days of the week went by in a blur.

-Between all of the sessions during the day, some free time and visits from family and friends i didn’t really get the chance to blog in the evenings so now i am catching up.
+Between all of the sessions during the day, some free time and visits from family and friends I didn’t really get the chance to blog in the evenings so now I am catching up.
 I did try to write an overall summary of my 8th, 9th and 10th day but struggled to condense them down so have separated them into different posts.

-There was more focus on mindfulness and how our minds often throw out the bait (thoughts of i can’t) which we seem to fall for.
+There was more focus on mindfulness and how our minds often throw out the bait (thoughts of I can’t) which we seem to fall for.
 We each have a mountain to climb but, when we look at someone else’ journey we will have a different perspective and can often compare ourselves to others.
 We will all have challenges to face and what we see on the surface may not be a true representation of what someone may be going through.
-When we fall of the track we must fight the urge to quit and instead stay focused and continue on the right path.
+When we fall off the track we must fight the urge to quit and instead stay focused and continue on the right path.

 I have lost a lot of confidence in myself since putting on the weight and have struggled to work it off as physical exercise increases the pain and fatigue.
-I have not felt like myself for sometime due to the drastic change in my body which has had an adverse effect on my mood as well as everything else.
+I have not felt like myself for some time due to the drastic change in my body which has had an adverse effect on my mood as well as everything else.

-Our physio session was all about focusing on the value of activity to you whilst still being aware of the passengers we are carrying.
+Our physio session was all about focusing on the value of the activity to you whilst still being aware of the passengers we are carrying.
 Be in the present moment and focus on your sense of achievement when you are struggling.
 Be aware of areas of tension and breath into them.

 I had a pretty early night on Wednesday as I had been busy all day so this is a very tired Jodie signing off for the evening 🙂